cheqd/learn/overview/introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/sdks-libraries-and-platforms.md

 # SDKs, Libraries and Platforms

-In SSI ecosystems, the actual functionality to create DIDs or issue credentials tends to be wrapped up in some sort of Software Development Kit, library or platform.&#x20;
+In SSI ecosystems, the actual functionality to create DIDs or issue credentials tends to be wrapped up in some sort of Software Development Kit, library or platform.

 ### What is a Library?